josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_courts_as_sites_of_harm.md

 ---

-## 🏛️ Architectural Somatics — When Buildings Store the Body’s Memory
+## 🏛️ Architectural Somatics
 Courts are not neutral rooms.
 They are built environments engineered to discipline bodies long before any words are spoken.
+These harms occur even when courts follow procedure, apply the law correctly, and act without malice.

 Somatic cues start at the threshold: